DreymaR/BigBagKbdTrixPKL/Layouts/Dvorak/README.md

 The Dvorak Curl-ID ergo mod
 ---------------------------
-- The Dvorak CurlAngle mod follows the same principles as the [Colemak Curl-DH][BB_CAW] mod.
+- My Dvorak CurlAngle mod follows the same principles as the [Colemak Curl-DH][BB_CAW] mod.
     - That is, it deprioritizes the middle column and brings two important keys (here, U and D) down.
     - This lets the hand home position (AOEIU DHTNS) follow a natural, relaxed curve.
     - Like Cmk-DH, it should be used with an Angle mod (bottom left half-row) on row-staggered boards.